GuitarML/GuitarLSTM/README.md

 GuitarLSTM trains guitar effect/amp neural network models for processing on wav files.
-Record input/output samples from the target guitar amplifier or pedal, then use this code to create a digital deep learning model of the sound.
+Record input/output samples from the target guitar amplifier or pedal, then use this code to create a deep learning model of the sound.
 The model can then be applied to other wav files to make it sound like the amp or effect.
 This code uses Tensorflow/Keras.